Abhimanyu08/Prune-The-SEP-lovers/README.md

 ![](images/correlation_stats.PNG)

 This shows that heads with high res_sep attn can be chopped off in the same way as we can prune the heads with low head_imp score.
-Empirically, I noticed that pruning according to res_sep attn scores led to less decrease in full model accuracy than pruning according to head_imp scores after removing the same number of heads, as shown in graphs below.
+Empirically, We noticed that pruning according to res_sep attn scores led to less decrease in full model accuracy than pruning according to head_imp scores after removing the same number of heads, as shown in graphs below.
 The graph also shows that pruning the heads randomly does not preserve the full model's performance for long and we can immediately see the faster deterioration in that case.
 ![](images/accuracies.png)

 This method does not require calling `backward()` and therefore requires less memory than it's counterpart.